LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

   #### Language

-  The engagement language selected in this step will only affect items in the Agent Workspace - namely Automatic Messages and Predefined Content - during an active conversation.
+  The engagement language selected in this step will only affect items in the agent workspace - namely Automatic Messages and Predefined Content - during an active conversation.

 Once your settings are complete, click **next**.